Michael Gazzaniga: Patient W.J.

 Patient W.J. was a World War II paratrooper, the first of a series of patients that underwent a callosotomy on the West Coast.

 He had developed grand mal seizures after a German soldier knocked him out with a rifle butt after a parachute jump behind enemy lines.
 When it was suggested that he might benefit from a callosotomy, he was having anywhere from one grand mal seizure a week to seven a day, each requiring a full day to recover.
 He was ready to risk it.
 The surgery, which severed his entire corpus callosum and anterior commissure, was a success.
 W.J. had no more seizures and said he felt no different (except for being seizure free) than he did before surgery.
 Before surgery, Gazzaniga tested W.J.'s brain functions.
 This included identifying stimuli presented to the left and right visual fields and identifying objects placed in his hands that were hidden from view, all of which he could easily do.
 After he had the surgery, the test results were different.
 When a picture of an object was flashed to his right visual field and he was asked if he saw anything, he quickly named the object.
 When a picture was flashed to his left visual field, however, he denied seeing anything.
 Then a circle was flashed on the screen and he was asked to point to whatever he had seen with whichever hand he wished.
 When the circle was flashed to the right visual field, he pointed to where it had been with his right hand, which is controlled by the left hemisphere.
 When it was flashed to his left visual field, even though he denied seeing anything, he pointed to where it had been with his left hand, controlled by the right hemisphere.
 This seemingly simple test showed that each hemisphere saw a circle when it was shown in the opposite visual field, and each hemisphere, separate from the other, could guide the contralateral hand, which it controls, to point to the circle it had seen, but only the left hemisphere could talk about it.
 Neither hemisphere knew what the other had seen!

-Another experiment revealed the right hemisphere's was adept at visualspatial relations.
+Another experiment revealed the right hemisphere's was adept at visuospatial relations.
 A card showing a pattern produced by a set of blocks was put on a table in front of W.J.
 He was asked to copy the pattern using a set of blocks with his left hand, which was quickly able to reproduce the pattern.
 When it was his right hand's turn, it fumbled around haphazardly.
 Indeed, seeing what his right hand was up to, the left hand kept trying to help the fumbling right hand.
 W.J. had to actually sit on his left hand to stop it from interfering: two different mental control systems were competing with each other to solve the problem.